chmike/securecookie/README.md

 # Encode and Decode secure cookies

 This package provides functions to encode and decode cookie values for use as secure cookie.

+**Warning:** It still require reviews and validations to be used in production.

 The encoding algorithm is described below.

 To intall or update the cookie package use the instruction: